fastify/fastify-swagger/README.md

 <a name="route.links"></a>
 #### Links

-**Note:** not supported by Swagger (OpenAPI v2), [only OpenAPI v3](https://swagger.io/docs/specification/links/)
+> 🛈 Note: Supported [only by OpenAPI v3](https://swagger.io/docs/specification/links), not Swagger (OpenAPI v2).

-OpenAPI v3 Links are added by adding a `links` property to the top-level options of a route.
+Add OpenAPI v3 Links by adding a `links` property to the top-level options of a route.
 See:

 ```js
 fastify.get('/user/:id', {